lionell/sequential-method/README.md

 Q[x] := x % 2 == 1

 ```

+##### Summary
+We have got two unclosed branches.
+Each one produces unique counter example.
+Each counter example can give us many different interpretations.
+We have
-You can manually check these interpretations, to ensure that expression is false.
+already built some of them.
+You can manually check these interpretations,
+to ensure that expression is false.
+Just evaluate input expression with these
+interpretations.

 Let's stop at this example and move forward to syntax overview.